-3.0 Support for Indigenous Communities

-3.1 The Office of the Vice-President (External Affairs) shall maintain outreach e Stakeholders in local Indigenous communities.
-This shall include, but is not limit open invitation for dialogue at the beginning of each academic year, as well as issue-specific dialogue throughout the year.
-If requests that contact cease or be at any point throughout this process, such a request shall be immediately resper Various methods of contact shall be used-depending on the needs and resourc group, including, but not limited to, phone calls, email messages, and in-person meetings.

-This change will ensure that outreach efforts target various community organizations as needs evolve rather than concentrating efforts organizations or communities.

-Advo 5&newSolid4oldwith ocacy Office of VP University darity Affairs lobby university to versity respect, consult with and take direction from Stakeholders and to increase Indigenous presence on campus ce of VP versity irs lobby ersity to ease genous ence on pus 4.1 The Offices of the Vice-President (University Affairs) and University to actively respect, consult with, and take direction increase Indigenous presence on the University campus as
+3.0 Support for Indigenous Communities 3.1 The Office of the Vice-President (External Affairs) shall maintain outreach Stakeholders in local Indigenous communities.
+This shall include, but is not lim open invitation for dialogue at the beginning of each academic year, as well as issue-specific dialogue throughout the year.
+If requests that contact cease or b at any point throughout this process, such a request shall be immediately resp.
+Various methods of contact shall be used- depending on the needs and resour group, including, but not limited to, phone calls, email messages, and in-person meetings. efforts target various s community organizations as needs evolve rather than concentrating efforts 018411 1 Office of VP Office of VP 5 new 4old Advocacy & Solidarity within the University Affairs lobby university to University Affairs lobby university to 4.1 The Offices of the Vice-President (University Affairs) and University to actively respect, consult with, and take direction increase Indigenous presence on the University campus as University respect, increase and the second of the control consult with direction from

-Old version wording does not create any obligation to consult with or take any direction from Indigenous Stakeholders regrading advoc increase Indigenous presence on campus.
-Without respect, consultation and taking direction from Indigenous stakeholders, a risk is cre students will be tokenized.
+Old version wording does not create any obligation to consult with or take any direction from Indigenous Stakeholders regrading advocincrease Indigenous presence on campus.
+Without respect, consultation and taking direction from Indigenous stakeholders, a risk is crestudents will be tokenized.